-Preparing for the Implementation of the China Social Credit System
+What Can You do to Prepare for the Implementation of the China Social Credit System?

 While some valid concerns have been expressed about the trials of the social credit system so far, the potential benefits for foreign companies looking to extend or establish their operations in China cannot be underestimated.
 If it works as intended, the social credit system will mean:

 - A leveled playing field against domestic companies.
 Through publicly accessible databases, foreign companies will be able to know that they are doing business with a reliable partner.
-To date, this information was primarily known by local Chinese companies ‘in the know’
+This is especially important for enterprises when they first enter the China market.
+To date, this information was primarily known by local Chinese companies ‘in the know’;

 - Standardized credit ratings across China.
 Foreign companies will be able to have confidence that a rating given to a company in Shanghai will be based on the same factors as a credit rating given in Shenzhen.

 In preparation for the implementation of the China social credit system, it is imperative that businesses both foreign and domestic understand which information they need to provide to authorities.
 Once this information is identified, businesses should conduct an internal audit which will allow full compliance with the necessary regulations.

 In addition to these measures, businesses should prepare a supply chain audit and confirm that any business partners meet social credit guidelines.